Together-Java/TJ-Bot/View-the-logs.md

 * by reading the forwarded messages in **Discord**
 * by manually logging in to the **VPS** and looking up the log files

+The log level can be changed temporarily using the command `/set-log-level`.

 ## Discord

 All log messages, with a few sensitive exceptions, are forwarded to Discord via webhooks.
 You can read them in the two channels: